 The main bunch was quickly skimmed down to about 20 riders and American Van Garderen, who was targeting a podium finish in Paris, was dropped midway through the ascent.

-Quintana's team mate, Spaniard Alejandro Valverde, also fell behind in the last climb, losing reasonable hope of repeating his third-place finish of 2015.
+Quintana’s team mate, Spaniard Alejandro Valverde, also fell behind in the last climb, losing all reasonable hope of repeating his third-place finish of 2015.

 Majka (Tinkoff) and Colombian Jarlinson Pantano (IAM Cycling), winner of the 15th stage, attacked the leading group in the descent.
 They were joined in the final climb by Zakarin (Katusha), who jumped away 6.5km from the finish, followed by Pantano.